legumeinfo/microservices/micro_synteny_search/README.md

-# Genome Context Viewer genes microservice
+# Genome Context Viewer micro-synteny search microservice

-This directory contains the genes microservice.
+This directory contains the micro-synteny search microservice.
-This microservice takes a list of gene names and returns the gene objects corresponding to the names.
+This microservice takes a track as an ordered list of functional annotations and returns tracks that have similar annotation content.
+The minimum number (or percentage) of matching annotations and maximum number (or percentage) of intermediate genes between any two matches in a result track must also be provided.

 ## Setup